Confetti Customers

 Believe it or not, attending meetings in sweatpants is not the only advantage of working remotely.

-Particularly for parents and caregivers, work from home can offer an array of benefits including:
+Particularly for working mothers, fathers, and caregivers, working from home can offer an array of benefits including:

 • Work-life balance: A shut laptop at the end of the workday is a clear signal that an employee can officially be fully present with themselves and their loved ones.

-• Flexibility: When parents and caregivers cut out the commute, they are able to accomplish meaningful personal tasks without fear of judgment or being accused of wasting work hours.
+• Flexible Work Arrangements: When parents and caregivers cut out the commute, they are able to accomplish meaningful personal tasks without fear of judgment or being accused of wasting work hours.

-• Mental health and well-being: Working parents who feel confident that they can respond to their children’s needs are much more likely to be present, attentive, and relaxed.
+• Mental health and well-being: Working parents who feel confident that they can respond to their children’s needs and caregiving responsibilities are much more likely to be present, attentive, and relaxed.

-Remote work isn’t just a COVID fad anymore, it’s quickly becoming reality for companies everywhere.
-And working parents have especially found it helpful for a healthier work-life balance.
+Flexible working isn’t just a COVID fad anymore, it’s quickly becoming a reality for companies everywhere.
+And working parents have especially found it helpful for a healthier work-life balance when juggling multiple responsibilities.

 Which came first, the fulfilled employees or the healthy workplace?